Brenda Perryman, March 19th, 2016

 WW: Did you begin to see racial problems in the city after that, or –

-WW: Throughout the 1960's, you were a teenager then, how did you experience social movements that were going through the city?
+WW: Throughout the 1960s, being a teenager then, how did you experience social movements that were going through the city?

 BP: Well, my first initial social movement was my love of Motown.
-I gotta be honest – I have to be honest – I'm like an aficionado, and just hearing – well, I need to talk about radio, because it – it was really important to hear music and all this and then, as a grade schooler, American Bandstand was on, so that was a cultural phenomenon, watching kids dance and all of that.
-But then as the 60's went on and progressed, the music was beautiful, we weren't feeling really in it – we – were teenagers having fun, that's basically it, and going to Belle Isle and Tanglewood Drive, which was down there at Belle Isle.
+I've got to be honest – I have to be honest – I'm like an aficionado, and just hearing – well, I need to talk about radio, because it was really important to hear music and all this and then, as a grade schooler, American Bandstand was on, so that was a cultural phenomenon, watching kids dance and all of that.
+But then as the Sixties went on and progressed, the music was beautiful, we weren't feeling really in it – we were teenagers having fun, that's basically it, and going to Belle Isle and Tanglewood Drive, which was down there at Belle Isle.

 But we never – I'll never forget going out to Sterling Heights, though.
 Bunch of us jumped – we went out to Sterling Heights to this park and we were all just sitting in the cars, and all of a sudden, we heard, “Let's get 'em!”
 It was a group of white men, they started chasing us.
 We had to crank up the cars and go.